-Title: Tenecteplase Reperfusion Therapy in Acute ischemic Cerebrovascular

-Events-II-A phase 3, multicenter, prospective, centrally randomized, open label, data manager in accordance with the Good Clinical Practice.
+Title: Tenecteplase Reperfusion Therapy in Acute ischemic Cerebrovascular Events-II-A phase 3, multicenter, prospective, centrally randomized, open label, blinded-endpoint (PROBE), active controlled, non-inferiority trial of data manager in accordance with the Good Clinical Practice.
 I agree to carry out data management according to the protocol design, ensure that the information and data our facility manages over with respect to this trial are all true, accurate, complete and correct, and will not be used for other clinical trials, nor be disclosed to any other individual or group without the written permission of the Sponsor.